Semantic layers are finally getting opinionated enough to be useful

 • Unified metric definitions

-My new TIL post, "Semantic Layer Solutions in Modern Data Architecture" has a clear walkthrough.
-It talks about vendors (AtScale, Stardog, Timbr), integrations (Unity Catalog Metrics, Power BI), and the Databricks + AtScale partnership that makes "semantic lakehouse" more than just a buzzword.
-It explains what a semantic layer is, why 40% of Databricks users still don't use dbt, and how tools like AtScale, Stardog, and Databricks Unity Catalog Metrics are working to solve the "truth problem" in analytics.
+My new TIL post, "Semantic Layer Solutions in Modern Data Architecture" covers vendors (AtScale, Stardog, Timbr), integrations (Unity Catalog Metrics, Power BI), and the Databricks + AtScale partnership that makes "semantic lakehouse" more than a buzzword.
+It explains what a semantic layer is, why 40% of Databricks users still don't use dbt, and how tools like AtScale and Databricks Unity Catalog Metrics are working to solve the "truth problem" in analytics.

-It's clear to me now that the semantic layer isn't just a BI issue; it's the missing link between data, metrics, and AI.
+The semantic layer isn't just a BI issue.
 Once "revenue" has the same meaning in SQL, DAX, MDX, and Python, you've built a base for both human and machine reasoning.
-That semantic consistency carries over to everything else, such as dashboards, copilots, and evaluations.
+That semantic consistency carries over to dashboards etc.

 "AtScale's main selling point is that it stops data from moving..."
 It queries data in place within Databricks, creates and manages aggregates independently, accelerates performance through intelligent caching, and maintains a single source of truth without duplication.
 (AtScale x Databricks blog)

-You create drift as soon as you pull data into a BI cube.
+You create drift the moment you pull data into a BI cube.
 AtScale's Databricks integration closes that loop by bringing together technical lineage (through Unity Catalog) and business-facing semantics.
-It's not flashy, but it's the kind of base that AI architectures will need.
+It's not flashy, but it's the foundation AI architectures need.

 The next step is to use the same layer to train and test the AI model.
 The same "revenue" metric that powers dashboards should also drive model features and evaluation metrics.
 That's how you stop AI from learning about the business from one definition while executives use another.